 Robbers Cave and others sandstone/limestone spots exist as well but are less popular and nowhere near world class.

 The latest guidebook to hit our state is Refuge Bouldering: Bouldering in the Wichita Mountains Wildlife Refuge by Ryan Sheldon.
-Physical release will be Jan 2021.
-Preordering at Sharp End Books will get you the digital copy now.
+Released Jan 2021.
+Available at the Blocworks, Climb Tulsa, REI, and Threshold, or online at Sharp End Books to get the digital copy as well.

 For all roped climbs in the Refuge and Quartz (as well as select Quartz boulders), see Oklahoma Rock A Climber's Guide by Tony Mayse.
 Available at most local gyms and shops, as well as at Sharp End Books.
 It only covers the WMWR and Quartz, but it does so very well.
 Most routes, as well as select bouldering, are covered in the guide.